 You would be hard pressed to find someone who hasn’t heard of at least one of Universals monsters, from Count Dracula to Frankenstein’s Monster, The Wolf Man to The Creature from the Black Lagoon, these creatures are synonymous with classic horror pictures and a staple of the Golden era of Hollywood, so it shouldn’t have been a surprise to anyone that Universal would want to bring back some of their prized assets to the silver screen and at the same time jump on the recent bandwagon of extended universes, especially as there was a certain amount of commingling going on between the monsters back in the day.

-You can see what Universal were trying to do with The Mummy, sadly it’s not that easy to make both an interesting stand alone film and launch a cinematic universe from scratch, I for one hope they do succeeded as I would love a to see some of famous old creatures return to the big screen.
+You can see what Universal was trying to do with The Mummy, sadly it’s not that easy to make both an interesting stand-alone film and launch a cinematic universe from scratch, I for one hope they do succeed as I would love a to see some of the famous old creatures return to the big screen.